dankarger/merger/README.md

 - Add Text and Colors
 - merge the layers and convert to JPG,PNG,GIF,SVG
 - Download the result image
-- Gallery page of your images (only the users that created the images can view them)
+- Gallery page to view your images

 ![alt text](./client/public/assets/images/create2.png)

-- Images created are stored on Cloudinary, data on images snd users are stored in mobgoDB.
+- Created images are stored on Cloudinary, data on images and users are stored on the mobgoDB.

 ![alt text](./client/public/assets/images/classes-merger3.png)